 mesothelioma: An aggressive form of cancer occurring in the mesothelium – the protective lining of the body cavities and internal organs, such as the lungs, heart and bowel.

 metadata: Information about how data are defined, structured and represented.
 It makes data files meaningful by describing the information captured in data, and how it is measured and represented.

-midwife: A person, typically a woman, who is trained to help women in childbirth.
+midwife: A person who is trained to help women in childbirth.

 mild or moderate core activity limitation: The limitation of a person who needs no help but has difficulty with core activities (moderate) or has no difficulty (mild) with core activities, but uses aids or equipment, or has one or more of the following restrictions:

 µg/m3: millionths of a gram of matter per cubic metre of air, water or other fluid.

 mitigation of climate change: actions or activities that limit emissions of greenhouse gases from entering the atmosphere and/or reducing levels of atmospheric greenhouse gases (IPCC 2022a).